 - 5. Select the item to monitor.

 - 6. Select the line type, color, and scale.

-- 7. Click OK.
+- 7. Click the OK button.
 The Add Item dialog box will disappear and the monitor item will appear on the graph.
-Monitoring begins the moment you click OK.
+Monitoring begins the moment you click the OK button.
 The newly plotted data will not appear until after the first sample period has elapsed.